The Break

 The ghost kick

 Add a quiet kick on the “and” of beat 4.
-It creates anticipation: a forward pull into the next bar:
+It pulls you forward into the next bar:

 downbeat + ghost kick